Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Introduction

 The paper is organized as follows: Section \ref{sec2} summarizes the climate indexes, whereas Section \ref{sec3} describes the proposed methodology for predicting crop yields and pricing weather derivatives based on these indexes.
 The properties of the data and the results of the analyses are provided in Section \ref{sec4}.
-Finally, Section \ref{sec5} concludes the paper by summarizing the key findings and discussing their broader implications.
-Additional information on the regression models, machine learning algorithms, and dimensionality reduction techniques used in the analyses are provided in the Appendix \ref{appen1}.
+Section \ref{sec44} discusses the main findings by providing a detailed interpretation of the results and their broader implications.
+Finally, Section \ref{sec5} concludes the paper by summarizing the key findings.
+The detailed structure of the explanatory variables across each model, the descriptive statistics of each index, and the comprehensive performance results for each method are reported in the Appendix.